taof211/personal-cti-streamliner/Assets/Searches/campaign_search.md

   intitle:/"ransomware campaign"/i OR
   intitle:/"phishing campaign"/i OR

   # --- 2.
-Known Cirtical Activities and Events ---
+Known Critical Activities and Events ---
   intitle:/SolarWinds/i OR
   intitle:/Stuxnet/i OR
   intitle:/NotPetya/i OR